LizaKoval/task_1/README.md

 --------------------------------
 I built this app as my firststyding project in data engineering for my internship at iTechArt Group.

-                           *You are very welcome to use it or share your recomendations and comments for me on this project;)*
+                           You are very welcome to use it or share your recomendations and comments for me on this project;) GRATITUDES
-GRATITUDES
 --------------------------------
 Hat tip to anyone whose code was used and analysed before building the app.
-And great THANK YOU to my patient mentor!
+And great THANK YOU to my patient mentor and friends!